foundersandcoders/mc-request-module-workshop/README.md

 Create a function called `myRequest` which makes a request to an API url using an HTTP GET request.

-It should take one argument: the url to make the request to, return a promise.
+It should take one argument: the url to make the request to.
+It should return a promise.

 If the request is successful the promise should resolve with an object containing two properties: